How to Remove Nail Glue: 3 Easy and Safe Methods at Home

 • Removing it improperly can damage your nails, skin, or even leave chemical burns.

 At Bela Beauty College, we educate our students and clients to treat nail glue like a strong chemical agent—it must be removed with care, patience, and proper tools.
+Through our Nail Technology Course, students learn professional methods for applying enhancements and using the right Removers to prevent nail damage.

 Safety Tips Before Removing Nail Glue